Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-installation.md

 ## Configuring the plugin {#configure-plugin}

-After the plugin has been installed, each project's project settings in Jira will have a menu entry link called "Unleash Project Settings" under the "Apps" menu section.
+After the plugin has been installed, each project's settings page in Jira will have a menu entry link called "Unleash Project Settings" under the "Apps" menu section.

 ![Jira Cloud - Project settings link](/img/jira_cloud_project_settings_link.png)